Alexander-Barth/NCDatasets.jl/README.md

 Pkg.add("NCDatasets")
 ```

-### Latest developpement version
+### Latest development version

-If you want to try the lastest developpement version, you can do this with the following commands:
+If you want to try the latest development version, you can do this with the following commands:

 ```julia
 Pkg.clone("https://github.com/Alexander-Barth/NCDatasets.jl")